 14. Workflow audits.
 An embedded consultant or trained Pioneer sits with a team for a half-day, watches the actual work, identifies the 5–10 highest-frequency tasks ripe for AI, and builds the prompts with the team in the room.
 The most effective single intervention for The Overloaded, because it converts AI from “another thing to learn” to “the thing that’s giving me Friday afternoon back.”

-Wednesday morning.
+In practice: Wednesday morning.
 A team of eight marketers spent 90 minutes with our consultant.
 By Friday, six of them had a working prompt that cut their weekly campaign brief from four hours to forty minutes.

 Incentive (reward-led)